Find Texas’ Sonography Programs in 2023

 How Much do Ultrasound Techs Make in Texas?

-Medical sonographers in Texas earned a mean salary of $72,020 in 2020.
-For those just entering the workforce, you can expect to earn up to $53,550 per year, while those at the top of the pay scale earn over $100,000 per year.
+Medical sonographers in Texas earned a mean salary of $74,630 in 2021.
+For those just entering the workforce, you can expect to earn up to about $50,000 per year, while those at the top of the pay scale earn over $100,000 per year.
 Conditions in your particular area may vary.

-In 2020 the US Bureau of Labor Statistics declared that Texas had the 4th highest employment level in the nation for medical sonographers.
+Additionally the US Bureau of Labor Statistics declared that Texas had the 2nd highest employment level in the nation for medical sonographers.
 The Texas Workforce Commission is predicting strong growth in the healthcare industry throughout the state.

 There are a lot of factors that can affect how much you earn, from the type of employer you work for, to your education and geographic location.
-Most of the ultrasound techs working in Texas have an Associate in Science degree and find employment at hospitals and outpatient surgical facilities.
+Ultrasound techs working in Texas have a minimum of an Associate in Science degree and find employment at hospitals and outpatient surgical facilities.
 Furthering your education by obtaining a bachelor’s degree can make you eligible for more senior positions, which will typically come with a higher salary.
 Job growth is expected to be strong in the state, so it’s a great time to launch a new career in medical imaging.

 Job Growth and Salary for Ultrasound Technologist in Texas

-- The Houston area has the 4th highest level of employment in the country
+- The Dallas-Fort Worth area has the 4th highest level of employment in the country

 Texas Sonography Scholarships